 This is the tank fed version, with a big 3 litre water tank.
 They also offer a plumbed in version of the S1.

-La Spaziali is an very well-known brand of commercial machines, and this isn’t a case of a commercial manufacturer making a machine for home use, it’s a compact commercial machine that is often used by home baristas due to the value for money it represents.
-You can easily spend more money than this on a prosumer machine, crafted for the home, which isn’t built to take the same kind of commercial use that the S1 mini Vivaldi is made for, so I can see why someone would go for this espresso machine.
+La Spaziali is a very well-known brand of commercial machines, and this isn’t a case of a commercial manufacturer making a machine for home use, it’s a compact commercial machine that is often used by home baristas due to the value for money it represents.
+You can easily spend more money than this on a prosumer machine, made for the home, which isn’t built to take the same kind of commercial use that the S1 mini Vivaldi is made for, so I can see why someone would go for this espresso machine.

 If you’re a pro barista and you use a La Spaziali machine at work, or if you were in the past and you used a La Spaziali machine, then you’d probably gravitate towards this machine for that reason, in the same way that Baristas who use La Marzocco commercial machines might want the Linea Mini at home.